Hit Record — Course Admin

 Trimming — tightening the edges

 Trimming is adjusting where a clip starts or ends by dragging its edge.
-Unlike splitting (which cuts in the middle), trimming shortens from the beginning or end of a clip.
+Unlike splitting (which cuts in the middle), trimming shortens from the beginning or end.
 Use it to remove the moment before you started talking, or the few seconds after you finished.

 Trimming the start and end of a clip